ga4gh/data-repository-service-schemas/README.md

 What is DOS?
 ------------

 Currently, this is the home of the Data Object Service (DOS) API proposal.
-This repo has a CWL-based build process ready to go and a place for us to collectively work on [USECASES.md](USECASES.md)
+This repo has a CWL-based build process ready to go and a place for us to collectively work on [USECASES.md](USECASES.md).

+This proposal for a DOS release is based on the schema work of Brian W. and others from OHSU along with work by UCSC.
+It also is informed by existing object storage systems such as:

+* GNOS: http://annaisystems.com/ (as used by PCAWG, see https://pcawg.icgc.org)
+* ICGC Storage: as used to store data on S3, see https://github.com/icgc-dcc/dcc-storage and https://dcc.icgc.org/icgc-in-the-cloud/aws
+* HCA Storage: see https://dss.staging.data.humancellatlas.org/ and https://github.com/HumanCellAtlas/data-store
+* the GDC Storage: see https://gdc.cancer.gov
+* Keep by Curoverse: see https://arvados.org/ and https://github.com/curoverse/arvados

+The goal of DOS is to create a generic API on top of these and other projects, so workflow systems can access data in the same way regardless of project.
+One section of the API focuses on how to read and write data objects to cloud environments and how to join them together as data bundles (Data object management).
+Another focuses on the ability to find data objects across cloud environments and implementations of DOS (Data object queries).
+The latter is likely to be worked on in conjunction with the GA4GH Discovery Workstream.

 Key features of the current API proposal: